 Mark Gross is senior vice president, production and remote events, a position he assumed in January 2014.
-In that role, is responsible for ESPN’s cross-platform coverage of MLB, college baseball and Little League, combat sports, tennis and hockey.
-Additionally, he is responsible for the event production strategy for ESPN+ and new content initiatives, as well as oversight of the Stats & Information Group.
-He also lists content strategy oversight of fantasy and gambling among his responsibilities.
+In that role, is responsible for ESPN’s cross-platform coverage of NFL (event and studio production), MLB, college and Little League baseball, combat sports, tennis and hockey.
+Additionally, he is responsible for the event production strategy for ESPN+ and new content initiatives.

 His previous role was senior vice president and executive producer, production (since September 2010) where his responsibilities included management and oversight for SportsCenter, ESPNEWS network, college sports (event and studio), NBA (event and studio), NFL studio programming, Little League World Series, and the content integration and production wrap unit.
 He also had oversight of ESPN’s talent office.

 Previously, Gross held the position of senior vice president and managing editor, studio production from December 2005, responsible for overseeing all studio production for ESPN, ESPN2 and ESPNEWS.
 His responsibilities included the studio presentation of news on all three networks, including SportsCenter, the NFL, Major League Baseball, College GameDay, and features.
 In December 2008 he was assigned to oversee the newly formed singular highlight department, combining groups from ESPN Digital and Enterprise groups.

 Gross had been senior coordinating producer in ESPN’s studio production department since January 2003, earning that position after guiding the Saturday morning College GameDay to its most-watched season to date.
 His responsibilities included editorial and production oversight for the 6 p.m.
 ET and weekend morning editions of SportsCenter, College GameDay and the “tease unit” for all studio programs.